 No Fourth Wall: Hiyoko clearly does not have a fourth wall.
 She introduces herself and all the love interests to the audience, needs a reminder to check the date in the upper-left corner of the screen, and interrupts the fake credits roll after Azami and Blaster hook up to point out that her story isn't over yet, so the game can't be either.
 In the manga, she points out that she never appears directly because the story is told from her point of view, "like an FPS!"
 In the sequel Holiday Star, she and Ryouta discuss visual novel mechanics when Sakuya unwittingly triggers an event, and at the beginning of the fourth episode she recaps the previous events to the audience, despite Nageki's insistence that the players aren't that stupid.
 She even comments that she's been friends with the Grim Reaper since the demo version of the original game, apparently from all the possible bad ends she's had.

 Orphan's Ordeal: Her parents were killed years ago in a failed diplomacy attempt with the birds.
-This explains why she lives by herself in a cave as a hunter-gatherer.
+She lived for a while with Ryouta and his mother after that before she decided to live by herself in a cave as a hunter-gatherer.

 Plucky Girl: Nothing gets her down for long.
 Not even being unintentionally killed by her best friend/love interest and then cut up into pieces by a mad doctor keeps her from taking an active role in the plot and helping Ryouta when he needs it the most.

-The Quest: For the true pudding, if she romances San Oko.
+The Quest: For the true pudding, if she romances Okosan.